fhur/eaml/README.md

 simple, readable, understandable and will greatly facilitate supporting several different configurations with a minimal code base.

+Read the [release notes](./doc/release_notes.md) to see what features are implemented in the current release.

 ## A short introduction

 This simple guide will give you a feel of the eaml syntax.
 For a complete